Opentrons/Protocols/Consolidate_Plate_To_Tube/README.md

 ## Process
-1. Pick up volume from wells until pipette is full
+1. Pick up 20ul from wells until pipette is full
 2. Dispense into tube
 3. Repeat until plate is empty

 ### Additional Notes
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nam sed purus eu urna vehicula ultrices at vel quam.
-Aliquam erat volutpat.
-Quisque imperdiet ut urna ut dapibus.
-Sed placerat, libero at ullamcorper pharetra, massa tellus sagittis eros, in feugiat est libero et turpis.
-Sed ac efficitur mi, at porttitor elit.